michaelrsweet/pappl/SECURITY.md

 This file describes how security issues are reported and handled, and what the expectations are for security issues reported to this project.

-> Note: As there are currently no stable releases of PAPPL, any security fixes
-> to the PAPPL software will be pushed to the Github repository as soon as a
-> fix is available.
-Once there *is* a stable release, the usual responsible
-> disclosure policies will apply.

 Responsible Disclosure
 ----------------------